Arkansas

-Arkansas (/ˈɑːrkənsɔː/ AR-kən-saw) is a landlocked state in the West South Central region of the Southern United States.
+Arkansas (/ˈɑːrkənsɔː/, AR-kən-saw) is a landlocked state in the West South Central region of the Southern United States.
 It borders Missouri to the north, Tennessee and Mississippi to the east, Louisiana to the south, Texas to the southwest, and Oklahoma to the west.
 Its name derives from the Osage language, and refers to their relatives, the Quapaw people.
 The state's diverse geography ranges from the mountainous regions of the Ozark and Ouachita Mountains, which make up the U.S. Interior Highlands, to the densely forested land in the south known as the Arkansas Timberlands, to the eastern lowlands along the Mississippi River and the Arkansas Delta.

 Previously part of French Louisiana and the Louisiana Purchase, the Territory of Arkansas was admitted to the Union as the 25th state on June 15, 1836.
 Much of the Delta had been developed for cotton plantations, and landowners there largely depended on enslaved African Americans' labor.
 In 1861, Arkansas seceded from the United States and joined the Confederate States of America during the American Civil War.
 On returning to the Union in 1868, Arkansas continued to suffer economically, due to its overreliance on the large-scale plantation economy.
 Cotton remained the leading commodity crop, and the cotton market declined.
 Because farmers and businessmen did not diversify and there was little industrial investment, the state fell behind in economic opportunity.
 In the late 19th century, the state instituted various Jim Crow laws to disenfranchise and segregate the African-American population.
-White interests dominated Arkansas's politics, with disenfranchisement of African Americans and refusal to reapportion the legislature; only after the federal legislation passed were more African Americans able to vote.
-During the civil rights movement of the 1950s and 1960s, Arkansas and particularly Little Rock were major battlegrounds for efforts to integrate schools.
+During the civil rights movement of the 1950s and 1960s, Arkansas, particularly Little Rock, was a major battleground in efforts to integrate schools.
 Following World War II in the 1940s, Arkansas began to diversify its economy and see prosperity.
 During the 1960s, the state became the base of the Walmart corporation, the world's largest company by revenue, headquartered in Bentonville.